-International students have to take care of the accomodation for the duration of their stay in Pforzheim independently.
+International students have to take care of the accommodation for the duration of their stay in Pforzheim independently.

 There are different options:

-- Private apartment or room offers in shared flats ('WGs') can be found at Wg-gesucht or Studenten WG
+- Private apartment or room offers in shared flats ('WGs') can be found via wg-gesucht.de or studenten-wg.de

-- The ASTA (students' council) regularly publishes a housing list with room offers that is updated regularly
+- The ASTA (students' council) regularly publishes a housing list with updated room offers

 All international students have to provide evidence of adequate health insurance for the study period in Germany, that is a health insurance policy covering the costs for medical treatment in Germany.
 The costs for the health insurance may differ by age, gender and home country.

-Health Insurance for students from other countries than EU under the age of 30
+Health insurance for students from non-EU countries under the age of 30

-International students from non-EU countries or the additional mentioned countries above have to take out a health insurance policy in Germany.
+International students from non-EU countries or the additional mentioned countries above have to take out a health insurance policy.
 Students up to 30 years or rather studying less than 7 years may choose either a public company or a private health insurance company.
 From the 30th birthday students are only able to insure themselves with a private health insurance company.

-Applying students under 30 years, having a private health insurance in Germany, have to demonstrate the health insurance coverage at a public health insurance company in Germany.
-In case the foreign insurance company is accepted, the student receives a confirmation of exemption on that ('Freistellungsbescheid'), this exemption is normally requested for the enrollment at the university.
-When a student once received a confirmation of exemption, this is irreversible, which means that the student won’t be able to become a member of a public health insurance company in the future.
+Applying students under 30 years having a private health insurance, have to demonstrate the health insurance coverage at a public health insurance company in Germany.
+In case the insurance is accepted, the student receives a confirmation of exemption ('Freistellungsbescheid').
+This exemption is normally requested for the enrollment at the university.
+A confirmation of exemption is irreversible, which means that the student won’t be able to become a member of a public health insurance company during the future studies.

 Students above 30 or studying longer than 7 years in Germany